ctafsiras/bike-rental-service-backend/README.md

 # Bike Rental Backend

-This is a simple e-commerce API built with Express, TypeScript, MongoDB, Mongoose, and Zod.
+This is a simple Rental Backend built with Express, TypeScript, MongoDB, Mongoose, and Zod.

 ## Prerequisites